WeblateOrg/weblate/docs/admin/access.rst

 :setting:`LOGIN_REQUIRED_URLS` for forcing users to login and :setting:`REGISTRATION_OPEN` for disallowing new registrations.

-For more fine-grained access control, see :ref:`acl` and :ref:`groupacl`.

 .. warning::

     Never remove Weblate predefined groups (`Guests`, `Users` and `Managers`).
     If you do not want to use these features, just remove all privileges from them.

 Extra privileges
 ----------------